 Sienna ran from the room.

-She likely thought Miren was imagining the muck covering her.
-That couldn’t be true.
+Did she think Miren was imagining the muck covering her?
+That couldn’t be.
 Miren could see the grit swimming in tiny pools of water before it was absorbed.
-She knew it was real even if the others didn’t believe her.
+She knew it was real.

 But then why didn’t it get any better?